 Waikiki Costume Parade

-This is a haunted village and has around 60 actors.
-According to their website, they will chase you down the street!
-They have been putting on this haunted plantation for 13 years now, and it is still scheduled to occur this year.
+This is a haunted village and has around 60 actors and they will chase you down the street!
+They have been putting on this haunted plantation for 16 years now, and it is still scheduled to occur this year.

 Children under 13 years old are not allowed.
 It is strongly encouraged that pregnant women and those with heart conditions do not visit as well.
 But, if you love the spooky Halloween feel, definitely check this out!